Edinburgh Fringe with Kids: Free Outdoor Shows and the Family-Friendly Acts

 What to Pack for Edinburgh in August

 Edinburgh in August is unpredictable.
 Average highs around 65, lows around 50.
 Roughly 60 percent chance of some rain on any given day.
-The wind is constant.
+Wind is constant.
 Layer or suffer.

 Essentials